tae898/taewoon.kim/projects/human-memory.md

 The implications of this work are vast, with potential applications across education, healthcare, customer service, and beyond, offering personalized, empathetic, and efficient interactions.
-As we continue to refine and enhance Humemai, it remains a testament to the power of interdisciplinary research and the boundless possibilities of AI when modeled after the intricate workings of the human mind.
+As we continue to refine and enhance HumemAI, it remains a testament to the power of interdisciplinary research and the boundless possibilities of AI when modeled after the intricate workings of the human mind.